7 Tips On How To Sleep Better For People With Back Pain

 As it’s a time when your body and mind regenerate from the stresses and strains of the previous day.

-And it’s not only your body and mind that are regenerated by sleep.
+And it’s not only your body and mind that are restored and refreshed by a good night's sleep.

-It also regenerates your central nervous system which helps to regulate your emotions and keep you on an even keel.
+As it also regenerates your central nervous system, which helps to regulate your emotions and keep you on an even keel.

 Do any of these problems sounds familiar?